yesihaveidea/myrtille/DOCUMENTATION.md

 - I can't access http://yourserver/myrtille
 	- Ensure IIS is started and "Myrtille.Web" application is running on the "MyrtilleAppPool" application pool.
 	- Ensure .NET 4.0 is installed and the "MyrtilleAppPool" is running on it.
-	- If using HTTPS, ensure a valid SSL certificate is installed on IIS and exported as .PFX into Myrtille "ssl" folder (see "Security" section).
+	- If using HTTPS, ensure a valid SSL certificate is installed on IIS and exported as .PFX into Myrtille "ssl" folder (see "Security").

 - Nothing happens when I click "Connect!"
 	- Ensure you entered valid connection information (server address, user credentials, etc.).
 	- Ensure the network traffic (websockets and xmlhttp in particular) is not blocked by a firewall, proxy, reverse proxy, VPN or whatever.
 	- Ensure IIS is started and "Myrtille.Web" application is running on the "MyrtilleAppPool" application pool.
 	- Ensure .NET 4.0 is installed and the "MyrtilleAppPool" is running on it.
-	- If using HTTPS with HTML5 rendering (hence secure websockets, WSS), ensure the TCP port 8431 is opened (see "Security" section).
+	- If using HTTPS with HTML5 rendering (hence secure websockets, WSS), ensure the TCP port 8431 is opened (see "Security").
 	- Ensure the "Myrtille.Services" Windows service (or console application if running under Visual Studio) is started.
 	- Ensure the RDP client ("FreeRDP.wfreerdp.exe") does exists (into the "Myrtille.Services" output folder, if running under Visual Studio, or into the "bin" folder otherwise); if not, you need to build the "Myrtille.RDP/FreeRDP.wfreerdp" project (or simply build all the solution).
 	- Ensure the Microsoft Visual C++ 2015 redistributables are installed (and also Microsoft Visual C++ 2008 redistributables if on Windows Server 2008); they are required by the RDP client.